Maikuolan/Chart.js-Common-Module/README.md

 ### Chart.js common module for CIDRAM and phpMussel.

-- `Chart.min.js` is taken directly from [chartjs/Chart.js](https://github.com/chartjs/Chart.js), unmodified.
+- `chart.min.js` is taken directly from [chartjs/Chart.js](https://github.com/chartjs/Chart.js), unmodified.
-- `_chartjs.html` is written/used by/for CIDRAM/phpMussel to leverage Chart.js to generate pie charts for the front-end.
+- `_chartjs.html` is written/used for CIDRAM/phpMussel to be able to leverage Chart.js for generating the pie charts available at the front-end file manager.
-- Chart.js version included in this repository: "2.7.1".
+- The Chart.js version included in this repository: "v3.5.1".

 #### Legal/Licensing:
 - [Chart.js](https://github.com/chartjs/Chart.js) (and thus, the contents of [this repository](https://github.com/Maikuolan/Chart.js-Common-Module)) is available under the [MIT License](https://opensource.org/licenses/MIT).

 ### How to install:
-Module is installed via the CIDRAM/phpMussel front-end updates page (as for installing it via other means: the module likely won't be required outside of that context anyhow).
+The module can be installed via the CIDRAM (>=1.13.1) front-end updates page or the phpMussel (>=1.2 <3) front-end updates page.